Last Updated on January 14, 2022

 “At Ria, we’ve seen many patients who develop AUD after bariatric surgery,” says John Mendelson, Ria Health’s chief medical officer.
 “In many cases this occurs months to years after surgery.”

-The first comprehensive study of the connection between gastric bypass and alcohol abuse came out in 2012.
-Researchers found that, two years after surgery, patients showed a higher rate of AUD that, in many of them, could be attributed to having had gastric bypass.
-Just last year, a team at the University of Pittsburgh released a study with clearer results.
+The first comprehensive study of the connection between gastric bypass and alcohol abuse came out in 20125.
+Researchers found that, two years after surgery, patients showed a higher rate of alcohol addiction that, in many of them, could be attributed to having had gastric bypass.
+Just last year, a team at the University of Pittsburgh released a study6 with clearer results.
 They followed up with more than 2,000 patients for five years after undergoing bariatric surgery.
 Of those who had gastric bypass, more than 20 percent exhibited AUD symptoms at some point.

-Could there be a non-physiological reason for post-gastric bypass AUD?
+Could there be a non-physiological reason for post-gastric bypass alcoholism?